 On the other hand, methods like maximum likelihood estimation (MLE) work for arbitrary measurement schemes, yet, in addition to the need for a costly reconstruction of the quantum state, they do not provide any guarantees on the estimate.
 Rigorous confidence intervals for estimated fidelities are crucial for applications from quantum error correction~\cite{Gottesman1997} to quantum key distribution, where the security of a protocol rests on proving the presence of entanglement~ \cite{curty2004entanglement, van2007experimental}.
 Entanglement verification in turn is typically achieved using an entanglement witness~\cite{brandao2005quantifying, bourennane2004experimental}, which is intimately tied to fidelity estimation~\cite{bourennane2004experimental}, again highlighting the need for rigorous confidence intervals.
 Even in cases where state reconstruction with a good confidence interval is possible, such as a bound in trace distance as given in Ref.~\cite{guctua2020FastTomography}, the number of measurements needed for tomography can be much larger than what is needed for fidelity estimation~\cite{Flammia2011}.
-There is a different approach called Variational Quantum Fidelity Estimation that gives a fidelity estimate with rigorous bounds by running a variational quantum algorithm on a quantum computer, but it is guaranteed to work only for low-rank states \cite{cerezo2020variational}.
+One can also use quantum algorithms to estimate the fidelity, for example, Ref.~\cite{cerezo2020variational, gilyen2022improved}, which work with a different premise than what we consider in our study.
 To summarize, we have identified two concerns with standard approaches for fidelity estimation: most do not allow for arbitrary measurement settings, and/or do not provide rigorous confidence intervals.